pabloducato/unit-testing-java/README.md

 git branch -u origin/main main git remote set-head origin -a

-In JUnit 4 there were used annotations like @BeforeClass and @AfterClass
+In JUnit 4 there were used annotations like @BeforeClass and @AfterClass.

-In JUnit 4 there was an annotation called @Ignore to disable single test case
+In JUnit 4 there was an annotation called @Ignore to disable single test case.

+In JUnit 4 to created single parameterized test there was a need to create a special test runner and special @Parameters annotation.

 ```